Marc Levin: Work with Bill Moyers

-From the mid-seventies through the eighties he teamed up with one of America's most respected journalists, Bill Moyers.
+From the mid-seventies through the eighties he teamed up with journalist Bill Moyers.
 In 1988 Levin won a national Emmy award as a producer/editor of Moyers' The Secret Government - The Constitution in Crisis.
 He directed The Home Front with Bill Moyers, which was honored with the duPont-Columbia Gold Baton Award in 1992.

 Work with Daphne Pinkerson

 Levin and his documentary film partner, Daphne Pinkerson, have produced 11 films for HBO's documentary film division, including Triangle: Remembering the Fire, Schmatta: Rags to Riches to Rags, Mob Stories, Prisoners of the War on Drugs, The Execution Machine: Texas Death Row, Soldiers in the Army of God, Gladiator Days (see "Troy Kell"), and An American Bombing: The Road to April 19th.
 Thug Life in D.C. won the 1999 National Emmy for Outstanding Non-Fiction Special.
 Gang War: Bangin' in Little Rock won the CableACE Award for Best Documentary Special of 1994.
 The sequel, Back in the Hood, premiered on HBO ten years later.
 They also produced Heir to an Execution, a documentary feature following Ivy Meeropol’s journey on the 50th anniversary of the execution of her grandparents, Julius and Ethel Rosenberg.
 Heir was in competition at the Sundance film festival and aired on HBO.